AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/angular.md

 Available Create Methods
 ------------------------
-On top of all BELLATRIX element selectors you can find the following supporting Angular.
+On top of all BELLATRIX element selectors you can find the following supporting Angular ones.
 They work on both **ComponentCreationService** and **App.Components** level.
 ### CreateByNgBinding ###
 ```csharp
 App.Components.CreateByNgBinding<Anchor>("youName");